Silva and Mitrovic 'regret' actions after red cards

 Fulham had led 1-0, but they collapsed after Silva was sent off as Kavanagh reviewed the penalty for handball - which led to Brazilian Willian also being red-carded before Mitrovic angrily remonstrated.

-With an apology to his team-mates and the club's supporters, he said: "On a personal level, I regret my actions that led to me being sent off.
+With an apology to his team-mates and the club's supporters, Mitrovic said: "On a personal level, I regret my actions that led to me being sent off.

 "I allowed my frustration to get the better of me, and how I reacted was wrong.